ekmartinez/Linux_Notes/Installation/Gentoo_Linux/Virtualization/README.md

 ## Network Bridge

-When we create a bridge we need to understand that a new network interface has to be created, then we need to **bridge** our physical ethernet adapter to that newly created interface (br0).
+In summary, when we create a bridge we first need to create a new network interface, we then need to `bridge` our physical ethernet adapter to that newly created interface `br0`.
 We accomplish this using netifrc and dhcpcd.

 `/etc/conf.d/net`
 ```bash